eliemugenzi/simply-hired/README.md

 ### Simply Hired

-> A small backend project written in Golang and GORM
+> A small backend project written in Golang, GIN framework and GORM